skip to primary navigation skip to content

 Profile

-Rachel has received invitations to give plenaries and workshops for school teachers, professional associations and policy makers.
-These include the Schools History Project Conference (2017, 2016, 2015, 2013, 2012, 2011, 2009); the HA conference (2013, 2015); and ECIS conference (2014) and the WLFS conference (2017).
-She has provided consultancy to examination boards and education publishers and is currently a member of the author team for a new series of GCSE History textbooks, published by Hodder Education.
+Rachel has been a Managing Editor for the Historical Association's professional journal, Teaching History, for nine years.
+She has received invitations to give plenaries and workshops for school teachers, professional associations and policy makers.
+These include the Schools History Project Conference (2009-2019, 2022); the HA conference (2013, 2015, 2018, 2019, 2022); and ECIS conference (2014) and the WLFS conference (2017-2019).
+She has provided consultancy to schools, examination boards and education publishers and is a member of the DfE's Model History Curriculum advisory panel.
+Rachel has authored a GCSE textbook on the First Crusade and is currently working as a series editor and author for a new series of KS3 History textbooks, published by Hodder Education, and as a freelance consultant and writer producing curriculum resources for primary schools.

 Back to top